Healthy Homes Assessment Pukahu

 Home Assessments Pukahu for Rental Properties

-There are numerous concerns to check in an house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of things to check in the home evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are a few examples:

 • Does the water flow properly and is there the draught is stopped?

-The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling can have a significant impact for landlords and property managers.
-For expert assistance, get in touch today to schedule your rental properties house assessment.
+The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy solutions ruling could be significant for landlords and property managers.
+For expert guidance, contact us today to book your rental properties home assessment.

 home assessments for rental properties